Balcerowicz Plan: Negative

 Tadeusz Kowalik contended that Balcerowicz did not have a coherent programme, and acted under the dictates of Jeffrey Sachs and other Western advisers.
-To Kowalik, the excessive social costs of the transformation resulted in the ‘ugly face of Polish transformation’, manifesting itself in the form of high and persistent unemployment, impoverishment of the countryside, a wide area of poverty and high, ever-growing social inequalities, a crisis of the welfare state visible in the degradation of social security.
+To Kowalik, the excessive social costs of the transformation resulted in the 'ugly face of Polish transformation', manifesting itself in the form of high and persistent unemployment, impoverishment of the countryside, a wide area of poverty and high, ever-growing social inequalities, a crisis of the welfare state visible in the degradation of social security.
 Kowalik argued that privatisation benefited the few who firmly held the once chosen course of transformation, and that what emerged was "a market economy that did not suit the majority of Polish society".
 Kowalik believed that a social democratic model would have been the best for Poland, contrasting it with Balcerowicz Plan that was "colossally overdone".

 Kowalik is particularly critical of the thesis that the Balcerowicz Plan was the only good solution.
 He Kowalik argues that an excellent basis for the transformation policy could have been the Round Table Agreements.
 He also spoke against comparing Polish economic performance to that of other countries such as Ukraine or Russia, writing that given that Poland had much better initial economic conditions (e.g. a relatively developed private sector), Balcerowicz Plan should not be considered a success.
 Kowalik emphasises that Balcerowicz squandered a unique opportunity to create the foundations of a fair socio-economic system.
 Instead, a system was created "whose trademarks became mass and permanent unemployment, for many years the highest in Central Europe and then the highest in the EU; one of the highest income disparities; the dismantling of the welfare state.
 Added to this was the breaking down of workers' negotiating power.
 The shock operation meant consenting to the introduction into Poland of the worst variety of capitalism."

+In his 2025 analysis of the economic transformation and its effects on Polish economy and society, Jan Sowa concluded: